 PhD (100 000 words incl. footnotes): 3 years FT, 6 years PT

 MTh (40 000 words), 1 year FT, 2 years PT

 (MTH students have the option to upgrade to PhD).

-Non EEA students who wish to come to Bristol to study full-time and reside in the UK can be sponsored under a Tier 4 (General) visa.
-We are a privately funded sponsor (listed body) which means that students registered with us who wish to reside in the UK during their studies cannot bring their families/dependants for the period of their research.
-For more information, please do have a look at https://www.gov.uk/tier-4-general-visa.
+Non UK students who wish to come to Bristol to study full-time and reside in the UK can be sponsored under a Tier 4 (General) visa.
+We are a privately funded sponsor registered in the Approved category with the Office for Students which means that eligible students registered with us who wish to reside in the UK during their studies may bring their families/dependants for the period of their research.
+For more information, please do have a look at https://www.gov.uk/student-visa.
 If you wish to stay in your own country whilst registered as a full-time research student with us, please contact us for further details.
-Part-time students cannot apply for a Tier 4 (General) visa, so will have to live in their home country whilst conducting their research.

 Potential students who have not already completed a degree through the medium of English need to demonstrate that their language levels are at IELTS level 7.